 A Belle Spy’s report from the Bel Paese

-What are the summer 2011 travel fashion trends in Italy?
-And what is it about how Italian women dress that make us want to emulate them anyway?
+What are the current summer travel fashion trends in Italy?
+And what is it about how Italian women dress that makes us want to emulate them anyway?
 Or simply, “What should I wear in Italy?”

 Besides seeing the sites with my daughters and eating an ungodly amount of emergency artisan gelato, I set out to answer these questions on a recent visit.